TatarinovIgor/coreum_processor/README.md

 # Coreum processing
-Coreum processing is an open-source project to show how [Coreum](https://www.coreum.com/) blockchain can be used in business to process payments and it is a part of a solution developed by [BirdHouse Technology](https://birdhouse.technology/) for small and medium businesses that would like to use digital assets in their business processes.
+Coreum processing is an open-source project to show how [Coreum](https://www.coreum.com/) blockchain can be used in business to process payments.
+It is a part of a solution developed by [BirdHouse Technology](https://birdhouse.technology/) for small and medium businesses that would like to use digital assets in their business processes.
 It contains the following modules:
 1. [ory/kratos](https://www.ory.sh/kratos/) - authentication and user management